dmscs/udacity-fswd-project5/README.md

-# Project 5 Google Maps Web Application
+# Google Maps Web Application
 Makes use of Google Maps and Foursquare API.
 Shows coffee shop locations along with an image and rating info.

 ## Setup